Four Over Six: More Accurate NVFP4 Quantization with Adaptive Block Scaling: Evaluation

 \subsection{Post-Training Quantization}

 We also evaluate the ability of 4/6 to improve NVFP4 post-training quantization (PTQ) accuracy.
-While 4/6 can be used on its own, 4/6 is a general method that modifies the underlying NVFP4 quantization algorithm, allowing it to be easily combined with existing PTQ methods such as GPTQ~\cite{frantar_gptq_2023}, AWQ~\cite{lin_awq_2024}, and SmoothQuant~\cite{xiao_smoothquant_2024}.
+While 4/6 can be used on its own, 4/6 is a general method that modifies the underlying NVFP4 quantization algorithm, allowing it to be easily combined with existing PTQ methods such as GPTQ~\cite{frantar_gptq_2023,egiazarian_bridging_2025}, AWQ~\cite{lin_awq_2024}, and SmoothQuant~\cite{xiao_smoothquant_2024}.
 When evaluating Llama 3 and Qwen3 models on WikiText-2 and C4 word perplexity, we find that 4/6 improves performance in the vast majority of cases, as shown in \cref{tab:eval-perplexity}.
 When combined with AWQ and SmoothQuant, 4/6 improves performance on these metrics for all models tested, bringing word perplexity 19.9\% and 5.3\% closer to BF16 model performance respectively.
 We find that 4/6 reduces the performance of models quantized with GPTQ, increasing the gap between NVFP4 and BF16 word perplexity by an average of 34.6\%.
 AWQ with 4/6 performs best overall, with an average WikiText-2 word perplexity of 11.58 and an average C4 word perplexity of 32.36 across all models.

 To evaluate GPTQ, we use the FP-Quant implementation available on GitHub~\cite{egiazarian_bridging_2025} and load quantized models with either the built-in FP4 linear layers or our version which performs quantization with 4/6.
 Modifying the GPTQ optimization process in a way that incorporates Four Over Six is likely to deliver performance improvements in future work.
-To evaluate AWQ and SmoothQuant, we substitute our linear layer during optimization, enabling these algorithms to make more accurate measurements of the effects of outlier smoothing and clipping.
-Results using GPTQ for Llama-3.1-70B are omitted due to memory constraints, and results for SmoothQuant for Llama-3.1-70B and Qwen3-32B are omitted due to time and resource constraints.